vp2437/signal-for-help-detection/README.md

 ## How It Works

 1. The webcam captures video frames.
-2. MediaPipe detects the hand landmarks.
+2. MediaPipe detects hand landmarks.
-3. The landmarks are normalized.
+3. Landmarks are normalized into feature vectors.
 4. The backend predicts whether the gesture is the Signal for Help.
-5. Predictions must exceed a confidence threshold across multiple consecutive frames before an alert is triggered.
+5. A confidence threshold and temporal validation ensure stable detection across multiple frames.
-6. When an alert is confirmed, the application plays an audio alarm and automatically captures a screenshot.
+6. When confirmed, the system triggers an audio alert, captures a screenshot, and stores the event in the database.
+7. Each detection becomes a logged event accessible in the history dashboard.
+8. The same event can initiate an AI-assisted exploration of related trafficking networks, generating and expanding connections between relevant actors to support understanding of possible exploitation structures.

 ---